houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 "=" = V => V
 ```

+H. The philosophical interest of representing numbers as functions is ontological abstraction and its implication about the nature of computation.
+In other words, we see that functions are ontologically prior to numbers and arithmetic.
+Moreover, despite the heavy use of numbers in computer programs, we see that we could, in principle, re-write all programs without any explicit reference to numbers themselves.
+This is exactly what happens in the Lambda Calculus.
+So, in a way, we could conclude that the essence of computation does not need numbers at its core.

-H. Here's all the code that we've seen (and more) in one place (Reload the page if you can't see the code or go [here](https://gist.github.com/houzyk/d38c66f1efcb62ea9e2803bd75812c73 "here")).
+I. Here's all the code that we've seen (and more) in one place (Reload the page if you can't see the code or go [here](https://gist.github.com/houzyk/d38c66f1efcb62ea9e2803bd75812c73 "here")).

 {% githubgist id="d38c66f1efcb62ea9e2803bd75812c73" /%}

-I. I may have, unintentionally, left some technical or mathematical errors in this article.
+J. I may have, unintentionally, left some technical or mathematical errors in this article.
 If you spot them, kindly send a PR to this [repo](https://github.com/houzyk/thephilosophicalcode "repo") or send me an email - houzairmk@icloud.con